How to find the right peer review system

 The communication centre in Ex Ordo

 Internal communication and collaboration, with team members and external stakeholders, is key to keeping plans on track.
-Some systems, like Ex Ordo, have a built-in communication centre allowing you to communicate with members of your conference throughout the many stages of the abstract management process.
+Some systems, like Ex Ordo, have a built-in communication centre.
+This allows you to communicate with members of your conference throughout the many stages of the abstract management process.
 An intuitive feature like this allows for easy management and progress during the review phase.
 For example, you can send tardy reviewers personalised reminder emails with a few clicks.
-Or you can easily identify if a reviewer hasn’t accepted their invitation to review a paper and reassign it to another reviewer.
+Or you can easily identify if a reviewer hasn’t accepted their invitation to review and reassign it to another reviewer.

 Balancing the workload

-Speaking of the additional work reviewers will be carrying out, another source of annoyance for reviewers is being over-burdened with submissions.
-Reseachers review in their spare time (often after their own full-time job), and overloaded reviewers tend to withdraw their offer to review or go silent.
+Another source of annoyance for reviewers is being over-burdened with submissions.
+Researchers review in their spare time (often after their own full-time job).
+Overloaded reviewers tend to withdraw their offer to review or go silent.
 When they do, you’ll be left scrambling to replace them.

 Thankfully, any peer review system worth its salt will allow you to set the max number of submissions that each reviewer should be allocated.
 It should also have a conflict checker to help you avoid matching reviewers with authors from the same organisation or country.